kruser/pitchfx-site/README.md

     node app

 ### APIs
 This site, in addition to having an awesome UI, provides two APIs.
 Yes, just two.
+These APIs do not support paging at this time as the UI doesn't need or want them.
+Adding paging should be a trivial exercise for a later date.

 #### At-Bats API
 You can access at-bats for any batter or pitcher in any time frame by using the atbats API.
 Example usage is as follows.